August 6, 2001 by Ray Kurzweil

-A look at what may replace books, written for “The Futurecast,” a monthly column in the Library Journal… read more
+The future of book technology, written for “The Futurecast,” a monthly column in the Library Journal… read more

 Ray Kurzweil reviews Rodney Brooks’ latest book on robotics for Wired Magazine.
 Brooks challenges Jaron Lanier’s claim that AI is “based on an intellectual mistake” and Kurzweil’s statements on reverse-engineering the brain and the date of the “Singularity.”
 Kurzweil responds.… read more